 Most of the action takes place in Antigua, a glamorous island where expensive yachts float in the harbor, honeymooners frolic in the surf and scuba divers explore colourful coral reefs in crystalline waters.
 You can see why Giorgio Armani and Oprah Winfrey keep homes here.

-Away from the glamour, island life here is simple, carefree and relaxed.
-The twin-island destination has many attractions ranging from its natural rainforests to sites such as the military lookout Shirley Heights, with its views over English Harbour and Nelson’s Dockyard, the only remaining working Georgian dockyard in the world.
+Away from the glamour, there are many attractions: from steamy rainforests to historic sites such as Shirley Heights, a military lookout with views over Nelson’s Dockyard, the only working Georgian dockyard in the world.

-Antigua springs to life at night, with dozens of places to party including historic Shirley Heights itself, which is the setting for Sunday night ‘jump ups’ (street parties) featuring live music where the rum punch flows.
+The buzzing Saturday market in St Johns, the capital, is a must: pick up anything from fresh fruit to local crafts.
+Antigua springs to life at night, with dozens of places to party including Shirley Heights, which is the setting for Sunday night “jump ups” (street parties) featuring live music and lots of rum punch.

 Antigua’s little sister Barbuda is quieter, but no less beautiful.
 Lying 43km (27 miles) to the north, its beating heart is Codrington, which is widely referred to as “The Village”.
 Codrington consists of only a handful of streets and offers a glimpse of Caribbean life as it used to be.

 Although small, there is much to do in Barbuda.
 The island is a haven for wild deer and exotic birds, and is home to the Frigate Bird Sanctuary.
 Important Amerindian rock carvings can be found at Two foot Bay, while sumptuous beaches abound.